hchulkim/econ-paper-template/README.md

 ## How to install Quarto

-Go to Quarto website to download Quarto: [Get started](https://quarto.org/docs/get-started/).
+Download Quarto from their website: [Get started](https://quarto.org/docs/get-started/).
 The also have a nice tutorial.

 ## Basic tips

-1. Mainly use qmd file for writing your paper.
-After writing your draft in qmd file, use following code in the terminal to render the file into pdf, tex, html:
+1. Mainly use qmd file to write your paper.
+After writing your draft in qmd file, use the following code in the terminal to render the file into pdf, tex, html:

 ```{bash}
 quarto render template.qmd